 Skip to main content

-Yet, despite the proven benefits of mentoring programs, research has shown that only 37% of employees cite having a mentor.
+Yet, despite the benefits of these programs, research has shown that only 37% of employees cite having a mentor.
 Beyond this, it’s often unclear whether these programs are truly adding value or if they’ve simply become checkboxing activities.

-As an HR leader and leader of people, I believe that providing mentorship to others is one of the single most important things I do.
+As a leader of people, I believe that providing mentorship to others is one of the most important things I do.

 What is a mentorship program?

-Mentorship programs are an organized approach to matching employees with a more experienced colleague who can act as a trusted coach or adviser to support their growth and professional development.
+Mentorship programs are an organized approach to matching an employee with a (usually) more senior colleague who will act as a trusted coach or adviser and support their growth and professional development.

 Mentorship programs are all about taking a highly intentional approach to building human connections at your organization.
 Mentees gain the ability to develop critical knowledge, skills, and abilities through the coaching and guidance of their mentors.

-Mentorship is a significant element of any well-constructed colleague and leadership development program and ties to the social learning component of your overall learning and development strategy.
+Mentorship is a significant element of any well-constructed colleague and leadership development program, tying nicely with the social learning component of your overall learning and development strategy.

 70 20 10 model of learning infographic